Rakibul-Islam-Nahim/Networking/VTP Pruning (Allow&Deny)/README.md

-# 👨‍💼 Understanding VTP (VLAN Trunking Protocol)
+# 👨‍💼 Understanding VTP Pruning

-## 📄 What is VTP?
+## 📄 What is VTP Pruning?
 **VLAN Trunking Protocol (VTP)** is a Cisco proprietary protocol used to manage and synchronize VLAN information across a network of switches.
 VTP ensures that all switches in a domain have consistent VLAN configuration information.
+But sometimes A trunk may contain extra VLAN data info which is not necessary or waste of bandwidth.
+In order to efficiently control the flow we implement VTP pruning to allow and deny certain VLAN packet through a certain Trunk.

 ---

-## 💡 Why Use VTP?
+## 💡 Why Use VTP Pruning?
-- 🛠️ Simplifies VLAN management across multiple switches
+- 🛠️ Full access Control in trunk
-- 📈 Reduces the possibility of configuration errors
+- 📈 Track Trunk data more easily and impliment security more efficiently
-- 🧰 Automates VLAN propagation
+- 🧰 Automates VLAN propagation with full control
 - 🔄 Ensures consistent VLAN IDs and names throughout the network

 ---